grking8/homepage/_posts/2019-02-12-python-imports-101.md

-because the interpreter first looks for a file `/path/to/import_examples/dir0/c.py` which does not exist so it looks for the next path in the MSP
+because the interpreter first looks for a file `/path/to/import_examples/dir0/c.py` which does not exist so it moves on to the next path in the MSP and looks for a file

 `/usr/lib/python3.5/c.py`